unomaly/logspout-unomaly/README.md

-# logspout-honeycomb
+# logspout-unomaly
-Honeycomb adapter for Logspout.
-More documentation can be found [in Honeycomb docs](https://honeycomb.io/docs/connect/logspout/).
+Unomaly adapter for Logspout.
+More documentation can be found [in Unomaly docs](https://unomaly.io/docs/connect/logspout/).

-Expects to ingest JSON log lines, and will send JSON blobs up to Honeycomb, annotated with the current logspout stream, container, container ID, hostname, and docker image name.
+Expects to ingest JSON log lines, and will send JSON blobs up to Unomaly, annotated with the current logspout stream, container, container ID, hostname, and docker image name.

-If the log lines being streamed through Logspout aren't JSON, the contents of the message will be tucked under a `"message"` key in the Honeycomb payload, alongside the metadata mentioned above.
+If the log lines being streamed through Logspout aren't JSON, the contents of the message will be tucked under a `"message"` key in the Unomaly payload, alongside the metadata mentioned above.

 # Building

-To build the Honeycomb Logspout Docker image, run:
+To build the Unomaly Logspout Docker image, run:
 * `make docker`

 # Configuration and invocation